ampproject/amphtml/spec/amp-cache-guidelines.md

 Provide guidelines to external parties for implementing their own AMP Caches.

+## Preamble

+In the AMP ecosystem, the platform that links to content may freely choose which AMP Cache (if any) to use.
+It is an inversion of the typical model where content delivery is the responsibility of the publisher.

+This allows platforms to provide their users with predictable load performance and among other things allows them to ensure required security and privacy invariants during AMP’s pre-rendering phase.

+AMP is an open ecosystem and the AMP Project actively encourages the development of more AMP Caches.

 ## Guidelines: Core

 1. An AMP Cache only serves [valid AMP input documents](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-format.md).